valentin-dufois/TD-Initiative-Library/README.md

 **RGB Delay**

-Delays the red, green-blue layers of a TOP input.
+Delays the red, green and blue layers of a TOP input.
 It is possible to specify the delay between each layer.
 Changing the delay order is not possible with the custom parameters, but can be done inside the node.

 **Jitter**

 Add a jitter effect to the given input TOP.
-The jitters effect simulates a shaking and duplication of the image according to a noise.
+The jitters effectsimulates a shaking and duplication of the image according to a noise.
 It is possible to control on which axis the jittering occurs as well as other parameters on its behaviour.